30 Nov Hair Loss in Women: Common Causes & Everything You Need to Know

 There are indications that some people are more likely to lose their hair because of their inheritance.
 Inheritance plays a role in the question of how old you will be when you start losing your hair and how quickly your hair will fall out.
 Some families have a strong genetic predisposition for fine or thinning hair due to hereditary hair loss.
 There is a greater than 50% chance of receiving the hair-loss gene.
 This is often the most common cause of baldness in both men and women.

 Many of these listed causes are short-term conditions that lead to hair loss in women.
 However, many females face more long-term challenges of hair loss due to hormones or simply heredity.

 Hair Loss Diagnosis and How It Differs for Women

 Hair loss for men is more straightforward than it is for women.
 Nearly 90 percent of hair loss cases in men are due to hereditary male pattern baldness.
 They can almost count it as a certainty if other men in their family have experienced baldness throughout the years.
 It’s not the same story for women.
-We’ve already uncovered the various causes for hair loss in women, which are due to a range of conditions and circumstances.
+You can learn more about the similarities and differences of hair loss in men and women here!
+We’ve already uncovered the various causes of hair loss in women, which are due to a range of conditions and circumstances.